 It’s important to know that therapy isn’t always enough to help with

-ADHD symptoms.
-If your child is still struggling, talk to his doctor.
+.
+If your child is still struggling, talk to your child’s health care provider.
 Together you can discuss whether to consider

 in addition to or instead of behavior therapy.
 You may also want to read about different